 The main difference between the technologies is that LoRaWAN is deployed at its base stations, while NB-IoT uses a mobile operator’s network.
 At the same time, using NB-IoT also needs to use a SIM card of the same operator.
 By the way, thanks to this symbiosis, in my opinion, this solution is more secure, but at the same less energy-consuming, which significantly narrows its scope of application with autonomous power supply, without being connected to an external power supply.

 Information from IoT sensors is transmitted and stored mainly in the cloud.
-In this area, to my mind, two stable leaders have also emerged, these are AWS and Azure (check this link if want to know what cloud service to choose).
-At the same time, there are other local servers, where information with limited access is mainly stored.
+In this area, to my mind, two stable leaders have also emerged, these are AWS and Azure (check this link if you want to know what cloud service to choose).
+At the same time, there are other local servers where information with limited access is mainly stored.
 Naturally, access to these servers is provided by using special keys assigned to employees and through security channels.

 What is Data Lake?